Erich Kästner: Munich (1945–1974)

 His novel Fabian was made into a movie in 1980, as were several of his children's books.
-The most popular of these adaptations were the two U.S. versions of The Parent Trap, made in 1961 and 1998, and based on his novel Das doppelte Lottchen (Lisa and Lottie).
-In 1960, Kästner received the Hans Christian Andersen Award for Als ich ein kleiner Junge war, his autobiography.
+The most popular of these adaptations are Disney's 1961 American film The Parent Trap starring Hayley Mills and its 1998 remake starring Lindsay Lohan, both based on his novel Das doppelte Lottchen (Lisa and Lottie).
+In 1960, Kästner received the Hans Christian Andersen Award for When I Was a Little Boy, his autobiography.
 The English translation by Florence and Isabel McHugh, published as When I Was a Little Boy in 1959, won the Lewis Carroll Shelf Award in 1961.

 Kästner received several other awards, including the Filmband in Gold for best screenplay for the German film version of Das doppelte Lottchen (1950), the literary prize of the city of Munich in 1956, and the Georg Büchner Prize in 1957.
 The government of West Germany honored Kästner with its order of merit, the Bundesverdienstkreuz (Federal Cross of Merit), in 1959.
 In 1968 he received the Lessing-Ring together with the literary prize of the German Masonic Order.

 In 1951, Kästner was elected President of the PEN Center of West Germany, and he remained in office until 1961.
 In 1965 he became President Emeritus.
-He was also instrumental in the founding of the Internationale Jugendbibliothek, a library of children's books, in Munich.
+He was also instrumental in the founding of the Internationale Jugendbibliothek, a library in Munich that collects and preserves children's and youth books from all over the world.
 In 1953 he was founding member of IBBY (International Board on Books for Young People).

 Kästner never married.
 He wrote his last two children's books, Der kleine Mann and Der kleine Mann und die kleine Miss, for his son Thomas Kästner, who was born in 1957.
 Kästner frequently read from his works.
 In the 1920s, he recorded some of his poems of social criticism and in some of the films based on his books he performed as the narrator, as he did for the first audio production of Pünktchen und Anton.
 Other recordings for Deutsche Grammophon include poems, epigrams, and his version of the folk tale Till Eulenspiegel.
-He also read in theaters, such as the Cuvilliés Theatre in Munich, and for the radio, for which he read Als ich ein kleiner Junge war and other works.
+He also read in theaters, such as the Cuvilliés Theatre in Munich, and for the radio, for which he read When I Was a Little Boy and other works.